valory-xyz/open-autonomy/docs/guides/use_custom_images.md

 2. `valory/oar-{agent}`

     This image contains an agent package and an deployment environment for the same agent.
-This image uses the open autonomy base as the base.
+This image uses the open `valory/open-autonomy` as the base.
 You cannot change the name of the image but you can overwrite the version tag using the `--image-version` flag when building the deployment.

 3. `valory/open-autonomy-tendermint`